+Use of the nitrogen oxides continuous emissions monitor to determine compliance with the standard satisfies the requirement to report the fuel bound nitrogen content data to the Southwest District office in Tampa.

-- (a) Annual emission limits (TPY) are based on 10 percent annual capacity factor firing fuel oil. - (b) Exclusive of background concentrations. - (c) Excluding sulfuric acid mist. - (d) Sulfuric acid mist emissions assume a maximum of 0.05 percent sulfur, by weight, in the fuel oil.
-[PSD-FL-194(A)] - A.8.
-Sulfur Dioxide Sulfur Content.
+- (a) Syngas lb/MMBtu values are based on heat input (HHV) to the solid fuel gasifier and includes emissions from the sulfuric acid plant thermal oxidizer.
+Pollutant concentrations in ppmvd are corrected to 15 percent oxygen. - (b) Annual emission limits (TPY) are based on 10 percent annual capacity factor firing fuel oil. - (c) Exclusive of background concentrations. - (d) Excluding sulfuric acid mist.

+(e) Sulfuric acid mist emissions assume a maximum of 0.05 percent sulfur, by weight, in the fuel oil

+[PSD-FL-194(E); and, Applicant request dated December 5, 2003]

+A.6.
+After the demonstration period, the permittee shall operate the combustion turbine in a manner to achieve the lowest possible NO_X emission rate, but this rate shall not exceed 25 ppmvd corrected to 15 percent oxygen and ISO conditions.

+A.7.
+[Reserved]

+[Applicant request dated December 5, 2003]

+A.8.
+Sulfur Dioxide - Sulfur Content.
 The maximum sulfur content of the No. 2 fuel oil shall not exceed 0.05 percent, by weight.

-See specific condition A.51.
-[PSD-FL-194] - A.9.
+[PSD-FL-194]-

+A.9.
 Visible Emissions.
 Visible emissions shall not exceed 10 percent opacity when firing syngas and 20 percent opacity when firing No. 2 fuel oil.
 [PSD-FL-194]

+Excess Emissions

 A.10.
-Excess emissions from this emissions unit resulting from startup, shutdown or malfunction shall be permitted provided that best operational practices to minimize emissions are adhered to and the duration of excess emissions shall be minimized but in no case exceed two hours in any 24 hour period unless specifically authorized by the Department for longer duration.
+Excess emissions resulting from startup, shutdown or malfunction of any emissions unit shall be permitted providing (1) best operational practices to minimize emissions are adhered to and (2) the duration of excess emissions shall be minimized but in no case exceed two hours in any 24 hour period unless specifically authorized by the Department for longer duration.

 Best operational practices shall be documented in writing and submitted to the Department.
 The documentation shall include limitations on excess emissions caused by turbine startup and shall be updated within thirty (30) days of implementation of any changes.
 [Rule 62-210.700(1), F.A.C.; and, PSD-FL-194]